timy90022/DropLoss/README.md

 ![Image](images/compare.png)
 This project is a pytorch implementation of *DropLoss for Long-Tail Instance Segmentation*.
+DropLoss improves long-tail instance segmentation by adaptively removing discouraging gradients to infrequent classes.
 A majority of the code is modified from [facebookresearch/detectron2](https://github.com/facebookresearch/detectron2) and [tztztztztz/eql.detectron2](https://github.com/tztztztztz/eql.detectron2).